leorami/Dev-Tunnel-Proxy/CONFIG-MANAGEMENT-GUIDE.md

 fi
 ```

-This comprehensive conflict management system ensures your development proxy remains robust and manageable even as your application ecosystem grows in complexity.
+This comprehensive configuration management system ensures your development proxy remains robust and manageable even as your application ecosystem grows in complexity.